F A Q A B O U T

 I am an art school graduate, minored in both psychology and art history in an effort to wade through how the mind receives and perceives art.
 I always had a connection to expressing myself through the creative process adding that my curiosity lead me to earn a graduate degree in Professional Studies in Art Therapy at the School of Visual Arts in New York City.

-I have experience building human connections working with a wide population in addiction, outpatient centers, and people living with HIV/AIDS.
+I have experience building connections working with a wide population in addiction, outpatient centers, and people living with HIV/AIDS.
 From being an in-home behavioral therapist, to mentoring those with disabilities, to trying to understand the youngest minds among us by trying preschool teaching, no matter where I went, I considered what I learned as both a gift and a reward.

 Through my unique style, I have been invited to interview on major podcasts, designed workshops for organizations, and mentored clients globally, outlining assessments for areas of executive functioning support and using experiential approaches to devise goals and strengthen executive functioning skills.
 I will often incorporate mindfulness and creative interventions to challenge unhelpful cognitions and narratives surrounding neurodivergence, as well as build trust in self and clarity on defining authentic next steps.